- June 12, 2018

 - Posted by: Rogers Property Group

-- Category: Australian Property Market, International Property Market, Latest News, Melbourne Property Market, Property Investment, Queensland Property News, Sydney Property Market
+- Categories: Australian Property Market, International Property Market, Latest News, Melbourne Property Market, Property Investment, Queensland Property News, Sydney Property Market

 QLD Property Council has commissioned AEC Group to try and come up with some numbers that will support a reduction in the additional stamp duty for foreign investors from 3% to 7%.
 They are arguing that prior additional charge for foreigners has slowed down the property market.